1. About ticagrelor

 There might be a problem with taking some herbal remedies and supplements with ticagrelor, especially ones that can affect your blood (for example, ginkgo).

-St John's wort (used for depression) can increase the levels of ticagrelor in your blood.
-This can increase your risk of bleeding.
+St John's wort (used for depression) can reduce the levels of ticagrelor in your blood.
+This may stop ticagrelor from working properly and increase your chances of getting a blood clot.

 How does ticagrelor work?

-If you take it every day, ticagrelor stops platelets from clumping together to form unwanted blood clots, and prevents heart attacks and strokes.
+If you take it every day, ticagrelor stops platelets from clumping together to form unwanted blood clots, and helps to prevent heart attacks and strokes.

 How long does it take to work?